Introduction

 Despicable Me 2

-This is quite a good example of a cartoon Day for night.
+This is a good example of a cartoon Day for night.
 Just push the saturation !
 (Director : Pierre Coffin/ChrisRenaud, DA : Yarrow Cheney)

 Minions